iamstarkov/iamstarkov.com/2015-41-week-report.md

 ## 30 september, wednesday

 * finalized documentation to upcoming get-tweets 2.0 and publish it
-* generator-travis: update pkg, docs and requirements, publish 1.0, create pull-request to generator-nm to use generator-travis
-* main point is that you dont need to handle travis configs on your own, just `yo travis` and you to get up-to-date config.
+* generator-travis: update pkg, docs and requirements, publish 1.0, create pull-request to generator-nm to use generator-travis. main point is that you dont need to handle travis configs on your own, just `yo travis` and you will get up-to-date config.
 * found security vulnerability in http://vk.com and going to get a bounty for it
 * it is possible to create this kind of menubar with text inside https://github.com/atom/electron/issues/2938